Mockarty Quick Start Guide

 Install the Server Generator

-Download mockarty-server-generator from the Downloads page:
+Download mockarty-server-generator from the GitHub Releases page:

 - macOS (Apple Silicon):